-When students begin their practicum courses, they are required to participate in a minimum of five (5) on-campus immersions throughout their program.
+- Five Campus Immersions: Students are required to participate in a minimum of five (5) on-campus immersions throughout their program.
 The timing of immersions is dependent on the individual’s course progression plan.

 Program information is subject to change.
 Contact an Admission Counselor for further questions.